 The issuance costs for this Transaction, including the commitment fee paid to the Investor totaled approximately \$480,000.
 As these costs were incurred to raise both debt and equity, the total costs have been allocated on a pro-rata basis to the debt and equity financings based on their relative fair values.
 The pro-rata portion of these fees related to the Note will be amortized over the five-year stated life of the Note.
-During the three and six months ended June 30, 2019, the Company amortized \$15,400 and \$30,800, respectively, of the debt discount to interest expense for the Note.
+During the three and nine months ended September 30, 2019, the Company amortized \$16,000 and \$46,800, respectively, of the debt discount to interest expense for the Note.

 On July 9, 2019, the Company entered into Amendment No. 1 to the Note.
 Pursuant to the amendment, the terms of the Note were amended such that (i) after June 30, 2019, the interest rate on the Note is reduced to 6.00%; (ii) after June 30, 2019, accrued interest on the Note will be converted into common stock of the Company in connection with any conversion of the Note, provided that solely with respect to such accrued but unpaid interest, the conversion price will be an amount equal to the average volume-weighted average price of the Company's common stock for the 15 consecutive trading days prior to the conversion date; (iii) the mandatory conversion date is December 14, 2019; (iv) the maximum percentage provisions relating to a mandatory conversion of the Note were removed; (v) the Note is no longer required to be senior to any other indebtedness of the Company and its subsidiaries; and (vi) the limitation on the Company and its subsidiaries from incurring indebtedness was removed.
+We accounted for Amendment No. 1 to the Note as a modification of debt because the cash flows under the amended term loans were not substantially different than the cash flows under the original term loans.
+Accordingly, a new effective interest that equates the revised cash flows to the carrying amount of the original debt was computed and is being applied prospectively.
+We did not incur any fees to the Investor in connection with the amended term loan.
+The existing unamortized debt discount is being amortized over the remaining term of the Note using the effective interest method.
 Since the Note is convertible into shares of the Company's common stock on December 14, 2019, the Company determined that the classification as a long-term liability is appropriate as the debt will not be settled in cash.

-Interest expense was \$315,800 and \$638,300 for the three and six months ended June 30, 2019, respectively, of which \$315,800 is included in accounts payable and other accrued expenses in the accompanying condensed consolidated balance sheet as of June 30, 2019.
+Interest expense was \$246,000 and \$884,400 for the three and nine months ended September 30, 2019, respectively, of which \$246,000 is included in accounts payable and other accrued expenses in the accompanying condensed consolidated balance sheet as of September 30, 2019.